jjwithanr/obsidian_bible_study/docs/Old Testament/Jeremiah/Jeremiah31.md

 ## Overview:

+#### v.9
+> They will come with weeping;
+    they will pray as I bring them back.
+I will lead them beside streams of water
+    on a level path where they will not stumble,
+because I am Israel’s father,
+    and Ephraim is my firstborn son.

 #### v.31-34
 >The timing is coming, declares the Lord, when I will make a new **new covenant** with the house of Israel and with the house of Judah.
 >